MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/criterionbid.md

 ---
-title: CriterionBid Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: CriterionBid Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a base class for criterion bids.
 ---
-# CriterionBid Data Object
+# CriterionBid Data Object - Campaign Management
 Defines a base class for criterion bids.

 Do not try to instantiate a *CriterionBid*.
 You can create the following object that derives from it.